vaticle/web-infrastructure/README.md

 ### Nomad

 Nomad runs contained applications on top.
 It contains one or more nomad server, and arbitrary number of nomad clients.
 The vault setup process will automatically populate the credentials that a nomad cluster needs to run, so no extra manual steps are needed for setting up nomad credentials.
+We only need to deploy Nomad server if it doesn't already exist (in the cloud) or upgrade.

+Note that there's also a GUI interface that would be useful for monitor the nomad jobs.
+Please refer to the authentication nomad section below to gain access to the GUI.

 #### Deployment